 Wine tasting at Fidélitas.

-Head out to the Red Mountain AVA for lunch and a wine tasting at Terra Blanca Vineyard Grill.
+For lunch, head out to the Red Mountain AVA for a wine tasting at Terra Blanca Vineyard Grill.
 If you’d like to sample wine from multiple locations, be sure to designate a driver or arrange a guided tour in advance.
 See wineries by horseback with Red Mountain Trails or visit Hedges Family Estate to learn about biodynamics and tour the gardens.
-For a more reserved afternoon, enjoy a relaxing wine tasting experience overlooking the vineyards at Fidélitas.
+For a more reserved afternoon, enjoy a relaxing wine-tasting experience overlooking the vineyards at Fidélitas.
 Most wineries have open tasting room hours, but it’s best to book a reservation in advance.

 Established as a park in 1911, Howard Amon Park transformed along with the community over the years with the addition of Manhattan Project workers.
 Richland residents have congregated for events and recreational activities here for over a hundred years.
 As a riverfront, multi-use recreational area, Howard Amon Park is the perfect way to experience the natural beauty of Richland.
 Hire a boat and set out on the Columbia River, take a stroll along the extensive riverside path, or relax on the beach.
 Depending on when you visit, you may have the chance to catch an art festival or music event at the park.